corefan/SchedulerEngineDotNet/README.md

 # SchedulerEngineDotNet
-This is a simple scheduler engine for robot control in C#.
-With it you can easily enable your software processing multiple task parallel on your instrument.
+This is a scheduler engine for robot control in C#.
+With it you can easily enable your software processing multiple tasks or assays parallelly on multiple instruments.

 # How to use it,